-The Birmingham product liability lawyers at Farris, Riley & Pitt, LLP have extensive knowledge and experience when it comes to representing consumers who were injured due to an unsafe product.
+The product liability lawyers in Birmingham from Farris, Riley & Pitt, LLP have extensive knowledge and experience when it comes to representing consumers who were injured due to an unsafe product.
 There are many possible ways a company or retailer could potentially have contributed to your injury.
 If the manufacturer used ineffective or dangerous material that led to a product breaking and injuring you or a loved one, you may be able to collect compensation, not only from the manufacturer but from their suppliers, the retail outlet that sold you the item, and other parties along the supply chain.

-A product doesn’t necessarily have to suffer from a manufacturing, material, or design defect to qualify as a defective product case.
+A product doesn’t need a manufacturing, material, or design defect to qualify as a defective product case.
 If a properly functioning product didn’t come with adequate safety or cautionary information, resulting in inappropriate, unintended, or hazardous use that leads to an injury, the manufacturer may still be held responsible for the injury.

 Our careful attention to detail and our ability to construct how each piece of information will affect a client’s claim are vital skills in these cases.
 Our team of defective product lawyers and consumer product industry experts will go to great lengths to demonstrate the dangerous, defective, or faulty nature of a product and how the product has affected you physically, mentally, and emotionally.

 At Farris, Riley & Pitt, LLP, our product injury lawyers have the resources and experience needed to handle such cases, along with a proven track record for achieving optimal results.

 Why Do I Need a Defective Products Lawyer?

 Defective products that cause serious injuries often lead to victims requiring extensive hospital stays.
 Your injuries can result in not only a significant increase in medical expenses but also prevent your return to work.

 In all likelihood, you probably have no prior experience handling a product liability claim and, thus, do not know where you would try to seek compensation.
 The good news is that you do not have to try and figure it all out by yourself.